10 Best Herbal Baths For Varicose Veins

 Achillea millefolium, commonly known as yarrow, has been traditionally used in herbal baths to support the treatment of varicose veins due to its anti-inflammatory and circulatory-stimulating properties.

-However, it is advisable to consult a healthcare professional before using herbal treatments, especially for those with existing medical conditions or allergies.
+However, it is advisable to consult with a healthcare professional before incorporating such remedies into a treatment plan, especially for individuals with pre-existing medical conditions.